 Most spot captured in the Pamlico Sound Survey are juveniles (age-0), but a number of age one or greater fish are captured in some years producing two distinct length modes, particularly in June.
-One mode is around 3.0 inches FL (age-0), and the other is around 6.0 inches FL (age-1 or greater; Figure 11).
-Modal length from the September portion of the Pamlico Sound Survey is more variable than June ranging from 2.0 to 5.0 inches FL with a wider range of lengths captured.
-Frequency of smaller size classes has increased in both months over the past five years.
+One mode is around 3.5 inches FL (age-0), and the other is around 6.0 inches FL (age-1 or greater; Figure 11).
+Modal length from the September portion of the Pamlico Sound Survey is more variable than June ranging from 3.0 to 5.5 inches FL with a wider range of lengths captured.